 I look on it also as a mental, though generally also an actual, downsizing of my wardrobe.
 It is surprising how if something is stored away for 6 months, it is much easier to part with.
 I am not a full-blown minimalist, but I do like space and re-viewing my closet often inspires me to tackle other areas of the house.
 [For further tips on decluttering, I recommend Pick Up Limes.]

 The best bit about Closet Change Over Day is once I have taken out, washed, mended, ironed and hung my clothes for the cooler weather, I see new colour combinations and discover forgotten pieces.
 Some are still old favourites, but having not seen them for awhile makes them feel like new friends.

 It is like having a whole new wardrobe, without the cost.
 And best of all, I don’t feel guilty if I want, or ‘need’, something new to add to my wardrobe for the season.

 And in roughly 6 months time, I get to look forward to doing it all again.

-PS: I love not owning a lot of things.
-I am not strictly minimalist, rather I like having the items (and clothes) around me have special meaning or memories.
-If you are interested in downsizing, I hope you will enjoy more of my posts.
+I love not owning a lot of things.
+I am not strictly minimalist, rather a mindful minimalist.
+I like having the items (and clothes) around me have special meaning or memories.
+If you are interested in downsizing, I hope you will enjoy more of my posts on this topic.